jakubvalenta/covid-chance/README.md

 Running this step repeatedly will not ask you to review already reviewed tweets.
 That means this step is idempotent.

-If you would like to review again all tweets, run:
+If you would like to review again all tweets (approved or rejected), run:

 ``` shell
 $ make review-tweets-all
 ```

-If you would like to review again all approved tweets, run:
+If you would like to review again all approved tweets (but not the rejected ones), run:

 ``` shell
 $ make review-tweets-approved